armeria-program/simublocks/README.md

 This project is still under construction.

-In the future, it will be available for download and use in the Python Package Index (PyPI) repository.
+In the future, it will be available for download and use in the Python Package Index (PyPI).

 Please feel free to contribute.